fenix1851/mango_chat/readme.md

 - **Tests** - contains all tests for API.
 - **Database** - contains alembic configuration and migrations.

+## How does logging work
+This API uses loguru for logging.
+It is a library which aims to bring enjoyable logging in Python.
+It's simple, efficient, extensible, and compatible with the standard library.
+Logs are stored in assets/logs folder.

 ## Conclusion
 I hope you will enjoy using this API.
 If you have any questions, feel free to contact me.